datastax/zdm-proxy/README.md

 ## Overview

-The ZDM Proxy is client-server component written in Go that enables users to migrate with zero downtime from an Apache Cassandra&reg; cluster to another (which may be an [Astra](https://astra.datastax.com/) cluster) and not requiring code changes in the application client.
+The ZDM Proxy is a client-server component written in Go that enables zero-downtime migration between any two CQL-compatible clusters, without requiring code changes in the application client.
+Supported cluster types include Apache Cassandra&reg;, DataStax Enterprise (DSE), HCD, and [Astra DB](https://astra.datastax.com/).

 The only change to the client is pointing it to the proxy rather than directly to the original cluster (Origin).
 In turn, the proxy connects to both Origin and Target clusters.